wagtail/wagtail/docs/advanced_topics/amp.rst

     However, the image tag rendering is performed in a part of Wagtail that does not have access to the request.

-    Thread locals are global variables that can have a different value for each running thread.
+    Thread-locals are global variables that can have a different value for each running thread.
 As each thread only handles one request at a time, we can use it as a way to pass around data that is specific to that request without having to pass the request object everywhere.

-    Django uses thread locals internally to track the currently active language for the request.
+    Django uses thread-locals internally to track the currently active language for the request.

     Please be aware though: In Django 3.x and above, you will need to use an ``asgiref.Local`` instead.
-    This is because Django 3.x handles multiple requests in the a single thread so thread locals will no longer be unique to a single request.
+    This is because Django 3.x handles multiple requests in a single thread so thread-locals will no longer be unique to a single request.

-Now let's create that thread local and some utility functions to interact with it, save this module as ``amp_utils.py`` in an app in your project:
+Now let's create that thread-local and some utility functions to interact with it, save this module as ``amp_utils.py`` in an app in your project:

 .. code-block:: python